msqr/coding101/text-quest/README.md

- -f,--save-file <arg>      the save file path to use -g,--gui                  use the image texture GUI renderer -h,--help                 show usage information -K,--colors-dir <arg>     the colors directory path -k,--colors <arg>         the colors name to load -l,--chest-luck <arg>     a percentage from 1-100 that a chest will
+ -f,--save-file <arg>      the save file path to use -g,--gui                  use the image texture GUI renderer -h,--help                 show usage information -I,--items-dir <arg>      the items directory path -i,--items <arg>          the items name to load -K,--colors-dir <arg>     the colors directory path -k,--colors <arg>         the colors name to load -l,--chest-luck <arg>     a percentage from 1-100 that a chest will